 Independence Day Quiz

-On 15th August 2022, we are going to celebrate 76th Independence Day of India.
+On 15th August 2023, India will complete 76 years of independence and we are going to celebrate the 77th Independence Day of India.
 India got independence on 15 August 1947, after almost 200 years long british rule.

 Almost two and a half years after independence, India got its own constitution and became 'Republic of India' on 26 January 1950.